Pull to refresh

 Why it matters

-Arab Gulf states can now openly rely on Israeli air defense, an alignment that was diplomatic poison five years ago.
+Arab Gulf states can now openly rely on Israeli air defense, a relationship that was diplomatic poison five years ago.

 Play on this story Voices Debate Predict